 • Make this a vegan gluten free tiramisu with homemade gluten free ladyfingers: the only ingredient you need to be aware of is the flour.
 I recommend a gluten free 1:1 baking flour, such as King Arthur Measure-for-Measure gluten free flour.

-• Keep this tiramisu alcohol free or add in golden rum: whichever you prefer!
+• Keep this tiramisu alcohol free or add in golden rum or amaretto: whichever you prefer!
 The alcohol version will taste closest to the traditional tiramisu.
 Kahlua would also be nice.
 However, I prefer mine without alcohol.

 • Make ahead of time!
 I recommend making this vegan tiramisu the day before so as not to rush yourself if you’re preparing it for a special occasion.